Picture of sambar deer eating plastic sparks concerns in Gujarat

 A picture of a sambar deer eating plastic has recently emerged in the Indian state of Gujarat, sparking concerns over the impact of plastic waste on wildlife.

-The image, which was taken by a local resident, shows the sambar with a plastic packet in its mouth.
-The animal was reportedly spotted in an industrial area of the city of Ahmedabad, where plastic waste is often dumped.
+The image, taken by a local resident, shows the sambar with a plastic packet in its mouth.
+The animal was reportedly spotted in an industrial area of Ahmedabad, where plastic waste is often dumped.

 Animals such as sambar deer are particularly vulnerable to the impact of plastic waste.
-They are known to graze on plastic bags and packaging, often mistaking them for food.
+They graze on plastic bags and packaging, often mistaking them for food.
 This can lead to serious health problems, such as blocked digestion and even death.

 In response to the incident, local authorities have urged people to take more responsibility for their waste and to dispose of it properly.
 There have also been calls for more education and awareness-raising campaigns to highlight the dangers of plastic waste to both wildlife and humans.

-This incident serves as a stark reminder of the urgent need to address the issue of plastic pollution, not only in India but globally.
-The scale of the problem is staggering, and it will require a concerted effort from governments, businesses, and individuals to find solutions.
+This incident serves as a stark reminder of the urgent need to address plastic pollution, not only in India but globally.
+The scale of the problem is staggering, and finding solutions will require a concerted effort from governments, businesses, and individuals.

 In the meantime, it is alarming to see such a graphic illustration of the impact of plastic waste on vulnerable wildlife.
 It is time for us all to take responsibility and play our part in tackling this critical issue.